HeartFire01/palmtreecy/README.md

 1. You must have YOLOv8 model first like yolov8n.pt etc
 2. Preparing the dataset
-3. Training the model using dataset in Train.pynb
+3. Training the model using the dataset in Train.pynb
 4. Use the pre-trained model and declare the path of the model was saved in PalmTreeCounter.ipynb to detect and count the image of palm tree taken and saved in aerial view mode